wangdeze18/Multilingual-Adapter-for-SE/README.md

 # Multilingual-Adapter-for-SE

-This repository contains code for paper "An Adapter for All Programming Languages?
+This repository contains code for paper "One Adapter for All Programming Languages?
 Adapter Tuning for Multilingual Tasks in Software Engineering".

 # How to use